pivoteur/biz/README.md

 Welcome.

 1. What is pivot arbitrage?
-How does it differ from traditional arbitrage?
+How does it differ from traditional arbitrage and from liquidity pools (LPs)?
 2. What is the pivot protocol ecosystem?
 3. How do I do this thing?